 Over many years our firm has assisted an increasing number of new online distributors, traders and retailers.

-We’ve developed a number of standardised procedures and documents to make legal services economical and efficient.
+We’ve developed standardised procedures and documents to make legal services economical and efficient.

-This article provides lessons learned and a framework for Australian-based entrepreneurs seeking to buy, sell and conduct commerce securely and to build valuable online businesses.
+This article provides a framework for Australian-based entrepreneurs seeking to buy, sell and conduct commerce securely to build valuable online businesses.

 Half the enquiries from prospective online retailers arise only after the retailer gets into a tangle over legal requirements, rights and responsibilities.
 The other half comes from ventures which recognise the value, savings and competitive advantage created by customised legal services.